boostorg/spirit/README-get_rhs-branch.md

   * Guard Macro: BOOST_SPIRIT_X3_EXPERIMENTAL_GET_RHS_CRTP
   * Problem:
       Using BOOST_SPIRIT_DEFINE requires rule definitions in
       some namespace.
-OTOH, Qi encapsulates rule
-      definitions in class.  x3 should be more like qi to enable better grammar encapsulation.
+In contrast, `Qi` encapsulates rule definitions in class.  `X3` should be more like `Qi` to enable better grammar encapsulation.

   * get_rhs solution.

-    Get_rhs solves this problem using the
+    Get_rhs solves this using the
     [crtp](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern#General_form)
     design pattern.
 The base class, `gram_base`, of this pattern contains a nested template class, `rule_b`,